 While King Herod seemed somewhat familiar with Bible prophecies related to the coming of the Messiah, he was not at all familiar with God who inspired these prophecies – and here is where the story turns tragic: With feigned interest King Herod approached the spiritual leadership of his time to investigate the details surrounding the birth of the Messiah.
 He didn’t ask questions to satisfy his curiosity but to come up with an evil scheme, convinced that he could actually outwit God.
-History, however, proved King Herod wrong.
-At the end of the day he didn’t kill Mary’s baby.
-And in his insane attempt to kill the Messiah, countless mothers were bereaved of their little children.
+He was mistaken.
+And in his insane attempt to kill Mary’s baby, countless mothers were bereaved of their little children.
 Heartbroken collective grief was wailing in the streets of Bethlehem.
 About this horrific event Matthew wrote in his gospel (Matthew 2:18):

 “A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more.”